 In addition, the Nominating & Governance Committee shall advise the Board on broader governance matters, including amendments to these Bylaws.

 The Nominating & Governance Committee shall consist exclusively of Directors.
 The Chair shall be selected by the President in consultation with the Vice Presidents for a four-year term.
-The other committee members shall be appointed to the Committee by the Nominating & Governance Committee in consultation with the Officers for twoyear renewable terms.
-The staff liaison for the Nominating & Governance Committee shall be the Associate Vice President, or such other individual so designated by the Board.
+The other committee members shall be appointed to the Committee by the Nominating & Governance Committee in consultation with the Officers for two-year renewable terms.
+The primary staff lead for the Nominating & Governance Committee shall be the Executive Director, or other individual so designated by the Executive Director in consultation with the Officers.

 SEC.
 3. THE VASSAR FUND COMMITTEE.